A Polyhedral Homotopy Algorithm For Real Zeros: Effective Viro's Patchworking

 Since there is a shifted copy of $B^{T} \NormalCone{\Vector{\eta}}$ inside the convex set $B^{T} K_{\Vector{\eta} }$, this shows that $\Vector{\zeta} \in \left( B^{T} \NormalCone{\Vector{\eta}} \right)^{\circ}$. \end{proof}

 The Gale dual matrix $B$ in \cref{Lemma:convex} is of size $m \times (m-2n)$.
 Thus, $B^{T} K_{\Vector{\zeta}}$ is a projection of $K_{\Vector{\eta} }$ from $\R^m$ to $\R^{m-2n}$.
-Observe that this is not an arbitrary projection: The kernel of the matrix $B^{T}$ is included in every connected component $K_{\Vector{\eta} }$ of the complement of the $\A$-discriminant amoeba and this projection creates no loss of generality.
-Basically, the kernel of $B^T$ represents the homogeneities present in the $\Vector{A}$-discriminant variety as explained in \cref{subsection:Horn-Kapranov}.
+The kernel of the matrix $B^{T}$ is included in every connected component $K_{\Vector{\eta} }$ of the complement of the $\A$-discriminant amoeba and this projection creates no loss of generality.
+There are two ways to see this: Formally the kernel of $B^T$ is the span of rows of $A$ and $(1,1,\ldots,1)$ vector, and in \cref{theorem:secondarypolytope} it was noted that this space is included in every secondary cone and hence also in $\NormalCone{\Vector{\eta}}$ by \cref{Lemma:Mixed-cell-cone}.
+Geometrically, the kernel of $B^T$ represents the homogeneities present in the $\Vector{A}$-discriminant variety as explained in \cref{subsection:Horn-Kapranov}.